Belfast Harp Societies: The Dublin society

 The Belfast Harp Society was the model for, and was briefly to survive, the Harp Society in Dublin.
-John Bernard Trotter from Downpatrick (who had been the secretary of the radical Whig, Charles James Fox) brought to the Irish capital a man who vied with Arthur O'Neill for consideration as "the last of the ancient race of harpers", Patrick Quinn, a blind harper from Portadown.
+John Bernard Trotter from Downpatrick (who had been the secretary of the radical Whig, Charles James Fox) brought to the Irish capital a man who vied with Arthur O'Neill for consideration as "the last of the ancient race of harpers", Patrick Quinn, a blind harper from Portadown who owned the Otway harp.
 Inaugurated in July 1809, society counted among its benefactors, Sir Walter Scott and Thomas Moore.
-Within two months it had mounted a grand "Carolan Commemeration" in the city, but then faded along with Trotter's personal finances.
+Within two months it had mounted a grand "Carolan Commemoration" in the city, but then faded along with Trotter's personal finances.
 He went bankrupt in 1812.

 Irish Harp Society

 The Bengal Subscription

 Arthur O'Neill retired to County Tyrone on a £30 pension volunteered by James MacDonnell and his brother Alexander, both of whom had themselves been instructed on the harp by O'Neill in their youth.
 To the consternation of those who had come to regard the blind harper as a national treasure, the Society itself had made no provision for his final years.
 Accounts of the Society's financial difficulties and of O'Neill's plight ("the last Minstrel of Erin, unfriended, exigent, and bent in years") were submitted in June and November 1814 to the Belfast Commercial Chronicle.
 Eventually these reached Irish expatriates in the then capital of British India, Calcutta.
 As a result, almost five years later former members of the board found themselves in receipt of subscription of more than £1,000 "to revive the Harp and Ancient Music of Ireland".
 As O'Neill was then three years dead, the funds were devoted to a renewed effort employing O'Neill's former pupils.

 The new Irish Harp Society procured a small number of harps and again selected pupils, "without reference to religious distinctions", from among "the blind and the helpless".
-In 1823, the new master was Valentine Rennie of Cushendall.
+In 1823, the new master was Valentine Rainey (sometimes "Rennie") of Cushendall.
 He had been committed to O'Neill as pupil by James MacDonnell, and had performed for King George IV on the occasion of his visit to Ireland in 1821.